-So you can continue to use online banking and make purchases with your card online, your contact details need to be up-to-date.
+So you can use online banking and make purchases with your card online in the future, your contact details need to be up to date.

-We are replacing card readers with a different way to verify yourself.
-We're also increasing security when you view statements, transactions and scheduled payments and sometimes when you log in.
+We have replaced card readers with a different way to verify yourself.
+We've also increased security when you view statements, transactions, scheduled payments and sometimes when you log in.